alexknowshtml/How-To-Indy-Hall/generator/content/2-our-virtues.md

 # Our Virtues

+## Eudaimonia

-The Greeks had a word - eudaimonia - which translates to "the good life".
-More specifically, they described the good life as
+The Greeks had a word - **eudaimonia** - which translates to "the good life".
+More specifically, they described the good life as:

 > "...rich with relationships, ideas, emotion, health and vigor, recognition and contribution, passion and fulfillment, and great accomplishment and enduring achievement."

+## Arête

+The Greeks had another word - **Arête** - which translates into "virtues".

-Virtues are patterns in how we behave - habits, choices, interactions, etc - that when practiced and matured bring the "side effect" of eudaimonia.
+> Virtues are patterns in how we behave - habits, choices, interactions, etc - that when practiced and matured bring the "side effect" of eudaimonia.

-**The virtues themselves don’t provide the good life, though.**
+**But virtues don’t automatically result in "the good life."**

 Think of it like going to the gym: if you go to the gym to lose weight, you’re likely to be disappointed or fall off the wagon if the weight loss doesn’t show up as fast as you want.